Pazolastock / Piz Nurschalas

 Show all 10 images

-Most popular ski tour on the Oberalp Pass with various downhill options
+Most popular ski route at the Oberalp Pass with various descent options (SAC WS)

 Details